zorrowang/LeetCode/docs/tech-interview/Mindset.md

 ## For Preparation

+The more you prepare, the better you perform.

 ## For Interview

 A coding interview is normally 45 ~ 60 mins.
 It is impossible to cover everything in this short period.
 So interviewer would usually focus on the things they mostly care.
 From my experience as an interviewer, there are three main parts